ErfanTagh/PyTypeRacer/README.md

 # PyTypeRacer
 Never lose a typing race again with Python!
-Website that this bot automates: https://play.typeracer.com/
+Target website that this bot automates: https://play.typeracer.com/